Carter Hart: Philadelphia Flyers (2018–2024)

+Vegas Golden Knights (2025–present)

 On September 11, 2025, the NHL announced Hart would be eligible to sign a contract on October 15, and would be eligible to return to play on December 1.
 Just over a month later, on October 16, Hart signed a professional tryout agreement with the Vegas Golden Knights; he was then officially signed to a two-year contract by the team on October 24.
 He was assigned to their AHL affiliate, the Henderson Silver Knights, for a conditioning stint on November 15.
+Following a three-game stint with Henderson in which he recorded a 1–2–0 record with a 3.07 goals against average and .839 save percentage, Hart was recalled to Vegas' roster on November 30.
+Hart debuted for Vegas on December 2, stopping 27 shots in regulation and overtime and 3 of 4 in a shootout as the Golden Knights defeated the Chicago Blackhawks 4–3.
+On January 8, 2026, Hart suffered a lower-body injury early in a game against the Columbus Blue Jackets, leaving approximately eight and a half minutes into the first period.
+He was subsequently placed on injured reserve on January 15.
+After missing 33 games due to the injury, Hart was activated from injured reserve on April 2.
+In his return against the Calgary Flames that night, Hart stopped 19 of 22 shots en route to a 6–3 victory.

+Hart started all 22 games during the 2026 Stanley Cup Playoffs without recording a single shutout, surpassing the previous NHL record for starts without a shutout in a single postseason by two games.
+In the 2026 Stanley Cup Final against the Carolina Hurricanes, Hart became the first goaltender in NHL history to give up 4 or more goals in each of the first five games of a Final.

 Playing style

 In a 2016 scouting report, NHL Central Scouting noted Hart's "focused and consistent technique with positioning and crease management" and his "strong lateral movement while keeping his body controlled."
 He uses a reactive-blocking technique rather than the butterfly style which he believes many goaltenders employ: "I'm not a guy who just drops right down, squats and hopes it hits you."

 Attention has been paid to the mental aspects of Hart's performance.
 Part of his work with Stevenson has involved improving his focus and optimism before a game, and he has been praised by Silvertips head coach Dennis Williams for his "calm, cool and collected" demeanor on the ice; according to Flyers teammate James van Riemsdyk, his temperament on the ice is "the best quality I think he has."
 Hart practices vision training to increase his visual acuity and perception and better process an approaching puck.
 He also juggles and uses concentration grids, a technique which involves crossing off a randomized grid of numbers in order from one to 100, to improve his focus.
 Hart admits being a perfectionist, and hopes to become the NHL's best goaltender.